MichaelKim/wobsite/src/pages/blog/2017-07-27-cellular-automaton.md

 A small thing to note is for every column predecessor, there is a reversed one (e.g. [0,6] => [6,0]).
 This is because swapping the columns of a column predecessor doesn't change the number of `O`'s in any 2x2 block.

-To save space, here are the column predecessors of the second column `.O.`:
+To save space, here are the column predecessors of the second column `. / O / .`:

     [13,9], [12,8], [9,13], [8,12], [11,9], [11,8], [10,9], [9,11], [9,10], [8,11], [13,1], [12,0], [9,5], [8,4], [5,9], [4,8], [1,13], [0,12], [3,1], [3,0], [2,1], [1,3], [1,2], [0,3]